SteffenCzolbe/PerceptualSimilarity/README.md

 # Experiments
 <span style="color:red">WARNING:</span> This part of the codebase is extremely unorganized.
 It was created as part of a master thesis, whithout much experience on how to write or maintain code for research.
 There is no neat `run_all_experiments_and_make_me_beacon.sh` script here.
 We provide the code as is, as we believe it is still helpfull for those willing and determined enough to work with it.
 You have been warned.

-The following instructions allow you to re-run all experiments presented in the paper.

 ## Download Data
 We use three datasets: MNIST, celebA and 2AFC.
 Execute the following commands to download all three datasets:
 ```bash